miLibris/flask-rest-jsonapi/docs/routing.rst

     api.list_route('topic_list', /topics', '/topic_list', resource_cls=TopicList)

-You can add use Blueprint like that:
+You can use Blueprint like that:

 your_project.views.py